 The rest of this article will discuss the pros and cons of VR.

 A quick VR primer

 For those rather new to the virtual world, creating a virtual reality requires a VR headset and your smartphone.
-Software downloaded onto your phone connects it to your headset and creates a virtual 3D world that puts the headset wearer inside this world to interact with the program.
-This immersion INTO a program instead of just observing projected images on a 2D screen is what makes VR technology truly unique.
+Software downloaded onto your phone connects it to your headset and creates a virtual 3D world that puts the headset wearer inside a whole new world that interacts with the program.
+This is essentially immersion INTO a program rather than just observing projected images on a 2D screen.
+It is what makes VR technology truly unique.

 So where can VR help?